Wiki · Concept · Last reviewed June 15, 2026

 Definition

 Silicon photonics uses semiconductor manufacturing techniques to build optical components that move information with light.
-In AI infrastructure, the term usually appears around optical links, photonic integrated circuits, optical I/O chiplets, co-packaged optics, and photonics-enabled switches.
+In AI infrastructure, the term usually refers to optical links, photonic integrated circuits, optical engines, optical I/O chiplets, co-packaged optics, and photonics-enabled switches.

 Why AI Needs It